Haraj-backend/hex-monscape/README.md

 hex_ddb_1     | 2022/05/11 16:30:21 server is listening on :9187...
 ```

-After that you could access each of these servers by visiting endpoint below:
+After that you could access each of these servers by visiting endpoints below:

 - Memory storage => http://localhost:9185
 - DynamoDB storage => http://localhost:9186